dwp/social-search/README.md

 Note, the application config has the default Elastic Search address of `localhost:9200`.
 If your instance of Elastic Search is at a different location, you will need to edit the `src/main/resources/application.conf` file accordingly.
 You will also need to enter the Meaning Cloud API key in the config, if you wish to extract any entities/concepts.

-## Indexing
+## Bulk Indexing
-At present, the indexing job requires an json data file, generated using the `slack-api-export` tool (which can be found in the Innovation space on Gitlab).
+The codebase contains a piece of code for indexing a large number of messages in bulk, requring a JSON data file, generated using the `slack-api-export` tool (which can be found in the Innovation space on Gitlab).
 The file contains a list of users and their messages.
 As part of the indexing job, each message is passed through a [third-party topic extraction API](https://www.meaningcloud.com/developer/topics-extraction) which identifies entities and concepts.
-These, along with the original message contents, are indexed into Elastic Search.
+These, along with the original message contents, are then indexed into Elastic Search.

 The topic extraction API requires an API key (a free key can be obtained, providing upto 40,000 requests).
+Once a key has been obtained, it must be added to the `src/main/resources/application.conf` file.

 Before indexing, create a new index and then specify a mapping, configuring an analyser to generate [shingles](https://en.wikipedia.org/wiki/W-shingling) (word-based ngrams.